 Project/activity: Compendium of Shipping Accidents in the Arctic (CASA): Follow-up (Lead: USA (Joint project with EPPR)) (Continuation-under development)

-Objective: Develop a compendium of shipping accidents in the Arctic for the period 2005-2017 to update the database of shipping accidents in the Arctic contained in the 2009 Arctic Marine Shipping Assessment (AMSA) Report and provide information useful to considering measures that might be pursued to reduce the risk of accidents.
-The project has been presented at recent PAME meetings, and will be pursued further, and its results incorporated to the Arctic Ship Traffic Database (ASTD).
+Objective: Develop a compendium of shipping accidents in the Arctic for the period 2005-2017 and an overview report to update the corresponding information contained in the 2009 Arctic Marine Shipping Assessment (AMSA) Report.
+Incorporate the CASA information using GIS mapping tools into the ASTD database and conduct a further analysis and report to identify accident causes and potential options for reducing the risk of such accidents.

+Timeline: 2019-2021

+Estimated budget: in-kind

 Project/activity: HFO Phase IV(b) - Collect, report and/or review information about on-shore use by indigenous peoples and local communities of HFO (Leads: USA, AIA, CCU (Working group partner: SDWG)) (ongoing, continued from previous work plan)

-Objective: To collect, report and/or review information about on-shore use by indigenous peoples and local communities of HFO as well as the extent to which such peoples and communities rely on ships that burn HFO to deliver supplies and provisions.
+Objective: To develop to a report summarizing the information collected by means of a field survey in 2018 about on-shore use by indigenous peoples and local communities of HFO as well as the extent to which such peoples and communities rely on ships that burn HFO to deliver supplies and provisions.
+Pursue consideration of submission of the report to the 7th session of the International Maritime Organization’s Sub-Committee on Pollution Prevention and Response by one or more Arctic States.

-A project in partnership with the Sustainable Development Working Group (SDWG)
+Timeline: 2019-2021

-Project/activity: Collect and summarize information on Arctic State safe and low-impact marine corridor initiatives (Leads: Canada, Iceland and AIA) (ongoing, continued from previous work plan)
+Estimated budget: in-kindProject/activity: Collect and summarize information on Arctic State safe and low-impact marine corridor initiatives (Leads: Canada, Iceland and AIA) (ongoing, continued from previous work plan)

-Objective: Collect and summarize information on Arctic State safe and low-impact marine corridor initiatives and programs and contribute to enhanced marine navigation safety with a view to submitting a final report to PAME.
+Objective: Collect and summarize information on safe and low-impact marine corridor initiatives and programs in the Arctic region and submit a final report to PAME.

-Timeline: continuation from previous work plan
+Timeline: 2019-2021

-Estimated budget: in-kind Project/activity: A framework for more systematically engaging with Observers on shipping related matters (Leads: USA, Republic of Korea, Italy, Poland) (ongoing, continued from previous work plan)
+Estimated budget: in-kind Project/activity: A framework for more systematically engaging with Observers on shipping related matters (Leads: USA, Republic of Korea, Italy, Poland) [Northern Forum?] (ongoing, continued from previous work plan)

-Objective: Develop an approach/framework for more systematically engaging with Observer States on PAME’s shipping-related work and identify opportunities for Observer States to contribute to and/or support such work.
-Identify options for leveraging Observer State interest and expertise.
+Objective: Develop an approach/framework for more systematically engaging with Observer on PAME’s shipping-related work and identify opportunities for Observers to contribute to and/or support such work.
+Identify options for leveraging Observer interest and expertise.

-PAME aims to hold one or more workshops during the two-year biennium with Observers to advance this project.
+PAME will convene one or more workshops during the two-year biennium to advance this project.

-Timeline: continuation from previous work plan
+Timeline: 2019-2021

 Estimated budget: in-kind